starcoinorg/starcoin-faucet-worker/README.md

 npm install
 ```

+# How to prevent current cron job submiting a transaction with same sequence number with the transaction submitted by the previous cron job while it is not finished yet.

+The sender account's current sequence number is saved in `./data/<ADDRESS>.txt` locally.

+It is used to prevent a cron job submit a trnasaction onto the chain with the same sequence number(locally and on the chain) and will be failed.

+If the sequence number are equaly, the current job will abort immediately, and wait for the next cron job.

 # How to use

 1. Normally, we can batch transfer 5 new records each time with 1 sender.